austinbhan/supabaseV2Playground/README.md

 DONE 4a: Create Supabase Data different from local data DONE 4b: Obtain API URL and Key, put into .env
 DONE 4c: Install Supabase library
-4d: Create Fetch Utils to Render All Supabase Data instead of List Data
+DONE 4d: Create Fetch Utils to Render All Supabase Data instead of List Data
+4e: Replace ListData with FetchUtils
 5a: Create Creation Form
 5b: Create Fetch Utils to Add Supabase Data
 6a: Add Delete Button for Each List Entry